The Updated Canadian Food Guide

-If you grew up in Canada, it would be safe to say that you remember the old food guide: a colourful rainbow where every colour is a different width, representing the ratio of these foods that you should eat.
+If you grew up in Canada, chances are you remember the old food guide very clearly: a colourful rainbow where every colour is a different width, representing the suggested consumption ratio of each food group.
 Along the side, servings were defined and numbered, and recommendations were provided that included “drink milk every day.”
-This food guide was taught in every elementary and high school.
+This food guide was taught in curriculums throughout practically every elementary and high school.

 Eat plenty of vegetables and fruits, whole grain foods and protein foods.
 Choose protein foods that come from plants more often.

 Limit highly processed foods.
 If you choose these foods, eat them less often and in small amounts.

 Be aware that food marketing can influence your choices.

 This is completely in line with the plantbased principles.

 Eat more plants, and reduce your processed, refined, and animal based products.
 The food guide also outlines the importance of food skills, being able to cook your own food, and taking the time to enjoy the food.
 It contains tips on meal prep and food budgeting, as well as proper eating habits.

 A positive and important improvement!